-Susan Stinson's novels are Venus of Chalk (2004), Fat Girl Dances with Rocks(1994) and Martha Moody(1995).
-Spider In A Tree was published in Fall 2013 by Small Beer Press.
+Susan Stinson's most recent novel, Spider In A Tree, was published by Small Beer Press.
+Her other novels are Venus of Chalk, Fat Girl Dances with Rocks, and Martha Moody.
 Belly Songs, a collection of poetry and lyric essays, was published in 1993.

 Her work -- which has appeared in The Public Humanist, The Kenyon Review, The Seneca Review, Curve, Lambda Book Report and The Women's Review of Books -- has received the Outstanding Mid-Career Novelist Award from the Lambda Literary Foundation, the Benjamin Franklin Award in Fiction as well as a number of fellowships.
 She was born in Texas, raised in Colorado, and now lives in Northampton, MA.

-Susan has been a visiting lecturer at Amherst College.
 She has given workshops and been a featured speaker at Dartmouth College, University of California/Berkeley, San Diego State University, Wheaton College, Hampshire College, Dickinson College, Canisius College, University of Massachusetts, Yale University and Smith College, as well as conferences such as the National Women's Studies Association, Nolose, NAAFA, OutWrite, and Saints and Sinners Literary Festival.
 She has been a presenter and a judge for the Lambda Literary Awards.
-In 2015, she was the afternoon keynote at the Write/Angles writers conference at Mount Holyoke College.
-In 2016, she is a writing fellow at Hawthornden Castle in Scotland and a William Randolph Hearst fellow at the American Antiquarian Society in Worcester, where she will spend a month doing research for her novel-in-progress, which inspired by events in the life of Elizabeth Tuttle, Jonathan Edwards's grandmother.
+In 2015, she was a keynote at the Write/Angles writers conference at Mount Holyoke College.
+In 2016, she was a writing fellow at Hawthornden Castle in Scotland and a William Randolph Hearst fellow at the American Antiquarian Society in Worcester, where she spent a month doing research for her novel-in-progress, which inspired by events in the life of Elizabeth Tuttle, Jonathan Edwards's grandmother.

 For several years, Susan did a monthly radio segment, Book Swap, with Bob Flaherty on WHMP1400 AM.
 From 2010 to 2015, she was Writer in Residence at Forbes Library in Northampton, MA.
+She still runs the Saturday Writing Room there.
 She received the Forbes Library Trustees Award in 2015.
 She also gives historical cemetery tours in Northampton, where she does writing coaching, project planning and editing in support of other writers.

 Grants and fellowships from the Vogelstein Foundation, Millay Colony, Blue Mountain Center, Money for Women/Barbara Deming Fund, The Helene Wurlitzer Foundation and others.
 Venus of Chalk was a Lambda Literary Award Finalist.